Defending From Physically-Realizable Adversarial Attacks Through Internal Over-Activation Analysis: Proposed defense

 A defense masking strategy obscures a portion of the input image (supposedly containing the adversarial patch) through a pixel-wise product $\odot$ with a binary mask having the same size of the image.
 Formally, for each perturbed image $\tilde\x = g_{\gamma}(\x,\bm \hat\delta)$, a binary mask $M(\tilde\x)$ is computed with the intent of satisfying the following property:

 Equation~\eqref{eq:mask_goal} states that the objective of a masking defense is to mitigate the effectiveness of a physical adversarial perturbation while preserving a correct behavior outside the region of the mask.

-Mask $M(\tilde\x)$ is generated by leveraging the over-activation analysis described in Section~\ref{sec:z-heatmap} and aggregating multiple heatmaps through a \textit{Fusion Block} mechanism, as described in Section~\ref{sec:fusion-block}.
+In this work, Mask $M(\tilde\x)$ is generated by leveraging multiple over-activation analysis, which are then aggregated through a \textit{Fusion Block} mechanism.